 Understanding Gigabit Switch with 10G Uplink Port and Its Market

 Gigabit switches with multiple port configurations enable the network capacity to expand in consumer or corporate environments.
-For example, an 8-port gigabit switch can provide fast transmission speed for office users, and an 24-port gigabit switch works effectively for small and mid-sized business networks (SMBs).
-While 802.11ac has changed the way business support the quantity of devices connecting to each other.
-For network switches in last three years, 10G uplink added significantly to the cost for the switches with less than 48 ports, which isn’t what the customer want.
+For example, an 8-port gigabit switch can provide fast transmission speed for office users, and a 24-port gigabit switch works effectively for small and mid-sized business networks (SMBs).
+While 802.11ac has changed the way business support the number of devices connecting to each other.
+For network switches in the last three years, 10G uplink added significantly to the cost for the switches with less than 48 ports, which isn’t what the customer want.

 Over the years, gigabit switches in the market usually come with gigabit SFP port.
-When users want to find one 1G switch with 10G uplink port to speed their networks, they find most gigabit switches with 10G uplink port only exist in 48-port gigabit Ethernet switches.
+When users want to find one 1G switch with the 10G uplink port to speed their networks, they find most gigabit switches with 10G uplink port only exist in 48-port gigabit Ethernet switches.
 However, not every user needs a 48-port gigabit switch for their applications.
 But they have to pay for the extra ports which they do not use.
-Considering this, a multitude of vendors like Dell, FS.COM, MikroTik, Netgear and D-link begin to supply gigabit switch with 10G uplink in the market.
+Considering this, a multitude of vendors like Dell, FS.COM, MikroTik, Netgear, and D-link begin to supply gigabit switch with 10G uplink in the market.
 Now except for the early 48-port gigabit switch, 8-port, 16-port and 24-port gigabit switches with 10G uplink are available in the gigabit switch market for different size applications.

 Recommendations for Popular Gigabit Switches with 10G Uplink Port

-48-port gigabit switches are the early type of network switches that provide 10G uplink port.
+48-port gigabit switches are the early type of network switches that provide the 10G uplink port.
 And numbers of users are familiar with this switch.
-Now there is a multitude of 8-port and 24-port gigabit switches with 10G uplink port appear in the switch market, which satisfy users’ demand as well as boom the market.
+Now there is a multitude of 8-port and 24-port gigabit switches with 10G uplink port appear in the switch market, which satisfies users’ demand as well as boom the market.
 Here are popular 24-port gigabit switches coming with 10G SFP+ uplink port.

 From the chart we can see, all the gigabit switches listed above provide 24 port 10/100/1000 Ethernet RJ45 ports.
 Apart from the MikroTik CRS226-24G-2S+RM 24-port gigabit switch that only has 2 SFP+ ports, the leaf gigabit switches come with 4 10G SFP+ ports for uplink to fully exploit the power of 10G servers and storage supporting high bandwidth applications like data backup and replication, and high-volume transaction processing.
-And they support extensive Layer 2+ or 3 features, enabling them have the same performance as 48-port gigabit switches.
+And they support extensive Layer 2+ or 3 features, enabling them to have the same performance as 48-port gigabit switches.

 In addition, with the 10G uplink port, most 1G switches can realize stacking or uplink, which make the entire network more efficient.
 Lots of users have complained that 10G links are expensive, thus getting cheaper, but still not cheap.
-However, from the chart, the price of four 24-port gigabit switches with 10G uplink port above is less than $400, which is really cost-effective for today’s Ethernet networks.
+However, from the chart, the price of four 24-port gigabit switches with a 10G uplink port above is less than $400, which is really cost-effective for today’s Ethernet networks.